-• With the inverter in the "Missing Grid" status, close the AC switch downstream of the inverter thus applying the grid voltage to the inverter: the inverter checks the grid voltage, measures the insulation resistance of the photovoltaic field with respect to ground and performs other auto-diagnostic checks.
+Once both AC and DC switches are closed the inverter starts the grid connection sequence: the inverter performs the grid voltage check, measures the PV array insulation resistance against earth and carries out other self-diagnosis checks.
 During the preliminary checks on the parallel connection with the grid, the "Power" LED keeps flashing, the "Alarm" and "GFI" LEDs are off.

-• During the check on the grid voltage and the measurement of the insulation resistance, the voltage, grid frequency and insulation resistance values measured by the inverter are displayed.
-The inverter ONLY creates a parallel connection with the grid if the grid and insulation resistance parameters fall within the ranges foreseen by current regulations.

-• If the outcome of the preliminary checks on the grid parallel is positive, the inverter connects to the grid and starts to export power to the grid.
+- During the check on the grid voltage and the measurement of the insulation resistance, the voltage, grid frequency and insulation resistance values measured by the inverter are displayed.
+The inverter ONLY creates a parallel connection with the grid if the grid and insulation resistance parameters fall within the ranges foreseen by current regulations. - If the outcome of the preliminary checks on the grid parallel is positive, the inverter connects to the grid and starts to export power to the grid.
 The "Power" LED remains fixed on while the "Alarm" and "GFI" LEDs are off.